Skip to calculator

 Height (number of layers)

 The height sets how many copies of the base are stacked.
 Height 1 is just a; height 2 is a^a; height 3 is a^(a^a), and so on.
 This calculator supports integer heights from 1 to 20.
-Beyond that, values may overflow typical numeric ranges in a browser and are not supported here.

 Diagnostic iteration depth

-• May increase computation time slightly.
+• Higher values may increase computation time slightly.

 Convergence threshold